justinamiller/DotNet-Coding-Guidelines/README.md

 int orderCount;
 bool isCompleted;
 ```
-The preceding code is consistent with the Microsoft’s .NET Framework and makes code more natural to read.
+The preceding code is consistent with Microsoft’s .NET Framework and makes the code more natural to read.

 ### Tip #18
 ✋ Do not use initials as identifier abbreviations like in the following:
 ```
 private readonly PersonManager _pm;
 ```
-The main reason for this is that it can cause confusion and inconsistency when you have class that might represents the same thing like in the following:
+The main reason for this is that it can cause confusion and inconsistency when you have a class that might represent the same thing like in the following:
 ```
 private readonly ProductManager _pm;
 ```